-SEMESTER I SEMESTER 2 YFAR ONF Business Information Systems Ia Commercial Law for Understand the function of the Accountants | hardware elements and software of Explain the basic the computer. framework of the South African Legal system.
-Describe the special including the sources of law requirements of an and the judiciary: enterprise-size organization.
-Describe the different Interpret and apply the phases involved in general principles of the development of an law of contract: information system Interpret and apply the law relating to the contract of sale: Explain the establishment of representation and its effect in a contract of agency and discuss the extent of liability of an agent: Explain and apply the legal principles governing delictual liability and unjustified enrichment.
-Business Fundamentals I Values in the workplace Identify personal values and how Manage principles of key business aspects such as it influences values about others time and stress within your in the context of a diverse everyday and academic life. workplace.
-Develop and apply written Understand the interconnections and verbal skills for between values, spirituality, ethics, and leadership.
+ONE Commercial Law for Accountants

+- Explain the basic framework of the South African Legal system, including the sources of law and the judiciary; - Interpret and apply the general principles of the law of contract: - Interpret and apply the law relating to the contract of sale; - Explain the establishment of representation and its effect in a contract of agency and discuss the extent of liability of an agent; - Explain and apply the legal principles governing delictual liability and unjustified enrichment.

+Business Fundamentals I

+- Manage principles of key business aspects such as time and stress within your everyday and academic life. - Develop and apply written and verbal skills for effective interpersonal, group and organisational communication within business context.